Pirpainti railway station

 Pirpainti railway station is a railway station on Sahibganj loop line under the Malda railway division of Eastern Railway zone.
 It is situated beside National Highway 80 at Shermari Bazaar, Pirpainti in Bhagalpur district in the Indian state of Bihar.

+Redevelopment

+Indian Railways carried out this project under the Amrit Bharat Station Scheme (ABSS) Phase-1 with a total investment of approximately ₹18.93 crore.
+It became a NSG‑5 station under the Eastern Railway’s Malda Railway division, serving as a major regional hub.